gdsfactory/ubc/README.md

 ### Installation for users

-You can install directly from pip `pip install ubcpdk` specify a specific version `pip install ubcpdk==1.0.0` and update to the latest version with `pip install ubcpdk --upgrade`

-If you are on Windows, I recommend you install gdspy with Anaconda3, Miniconda3 or [mamba](https://github.com/conda-forge/miniforge#mambaforge) (faster conda alternative) and `pip` for gdsfactory.
+If you are on Windows, I recommend you install gdspy with Anaconda3, Miniconda3 or [mambaforge](https://github.com/conda-forge/miniforge#mambaforge) (faster conda alternative) and `pip` for gdsfactory.

-I also recommend you install the gdsfactory link to klayout `gf tool install`

 ```
 mamba install gdspy